 The popularity of makerspaces has introduced kids to the possibilities of using a variety of everyday supplies, such as pasta, yarn, wire, paper tubes, plastic lids, and pom-poms, to create original works.

 Learn more: What Is a Makerspace?

 There are numerous books and videos that teach students the ancient art of folding paper into whimsical shapes.
 Have a few resources available, along with a supply of fresh paper.

 Give kids who like to draw a step-by-step tutorial, and you’ll be amazed at how focused they become.
-Check out our list of 25 free directed drawing activities!
-Also, visit your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.
+Visit your school library for learn-to-draw books—usually some of the most popular check-outs in their inventory.

-Coloring mandalas is a super relaxing activity.
+One of our favorite indoor recess ideas for kids of all ages!
+Coloring mandalas is a super-relaxing activity.
 It can be the perfect way to reset your students’ energy levels before getting back to work.

 Have a healthy supply of colored tissue paper and a bottle of Elmer’s glue available.
 Give students a piece of heavy card stock.
 Cut or tear small squares or random shapes from the colored tissue paper.
 Overlap pieces so that no white shows underneath.
 Designs can be random, or you can sketch out a design ahead of time and fill it in with tissue.